Cowbridge Girls School: Redevelopment

 The school site was owned by the Sir Thomas Mansel Franklen Trust and sold to the Hafod housing association in 2018.
 In 2018 Hafod submitted a planning application to demolish the school and replace it with a development of 30 flats and 4 houses.
 The application was held up by concerns raised over ecology, particularly bats, by Natural Resources Wales.

 In 2019 a group, Save the Old Girls' School, was founded to campaign for the school building to be retained.
 The group has worked with national campaign Save Britain's Heritage to propose an alternative development that would convert the school into 23 flats, with adjacent new builds of 12 flats and 2 houses.
 Cadw considered granting the structure, which the Victorian Society have described as "a beautifully crafted building, solid, handsome and capable of being reused", statutory protection as a listed building.
 Cadw found the building met the historic importance criteria for listing but that later amendments, such as modern windows, had reduced its architectural value below the threshold.
 They also considered that better examples of school structures survive from this period.

 A petition to save the structure was begun in May 2020 and within six weeks reached the 5,000-signature threshold for debate in the Senedd.
 The debate was held on 16 February 2022 and had the effect of delaying the planning determination date for the Vale of Glamorgan Council.
 The Senedd debate concluded with no further action being taken.
 The planning application was approved at a council planning committee on 8 June 2022.
+The decision was subject to a judicial review that found in favour of the council in December 2023.